Goldielockz30/saas-blueprint/README.md

 - Allows tools like Docker, FastAPI, and frontend frameworks to load variables automatically

 `.env.example` is a template that lists all required environment variables with placeholder values for safe version control.
 During setup, it is automatically copied to `.env`, where you can replace the placeholders with your actual secrets.
 The `.env` file (and other sensitive files) is excluded from version control via `.gitignore` to prevent accidental leaks.

 ---

+> 🔐 **Important:** This boilerplate includes a Git hook system that automatically blocks commits containing secrets like `.env`, `.env.local`, or `secrets.toml`.
+> The hook is auto-installed by `activate-pre-commit`, which runs during setup via `setup-local-boilerplate.sh`.

+---